pryv/dev-site/source/guides/data-modelling.md

 ### Declare the stream structure

-When building your own data model, we advise you to write down your streams and events structure following this [template](https://docs.google.com/spreadsheets/d/1UUb94rovSegFucEUtl9jcx4UcTAClfkKh9T2meVM5Zo/).
+When building your own data model, we advise you to organize your streams and events structure following this [template](https://docs.google.com/spreadsheets/d/1UUb94rovSegFucEUtl9jcx4UcTAClfkKh9T2meVM5Zo/).
+Such a document serves as reference for the potentially multiple actors that will implement apps for a single Pryv.io platform.
-This template file describes a very simple data model that can be adapted to your own use case, and provides you with an idea of how to keep track of your streams and events.
+This template file describes a very simple data model that needs to be adapted to your own use case.

-The "Allergen data model" on which the file is based is described in this structure:
+The Allergen data model on which the file is based is described in this structure:
 ![Example Streams Structure](/assets/images/data_model_allergens.svg)

 The use cases below can help you to design and implement your structure according to your own data flow.